michaelrushton-dev/michaelrushton-dev/README.md

 ### <div align="center">Hey!
-I'm Michael, a full stack software engineer at Stack Wizards and a School of Code graduate</div>
+I'm Michael, a full stack software engineer wizard at Stack Wizards and a School of Code graduate</div>

-- 🍏 At the moment I am working on a charity app to help users locate their nearest food bank and for owners to register their food banks to.
-It is called [Community Yard](https://github.com/St0neofFr33dom/Community-Yard)
+- 🍏 I love learning new things and exploring ways of making  code more efficient, clean and useful.

 - 🍜 I love cooking and eating, especially Asian food